Last updated: 08 February 2022

 The use of smart cards has expanded each year to include applications in various markets and disciplines.

-The information age has introduced various security and privacy issues for advanced smart card security applications in recent years.
+The information age has recently introduced various security and privacy issues for advanced smart card security applications.

 Here are some smart card examples: